Cleveland Cavaliers

 George and Gordon Gund purchased the franchise in 1983.
 During the latter half of the 1980s and through much of the 1990s, the Cavs were a regular playoff contender – led by players such as Mark Price and Brad Daugherty – and advanced to the Eastern Conference Finals in 1992.
 After the team's playoff appearance in the 1997–98 season, however, the Cavs had six consecutive losing seasons with no playoff action.
 Cleveland was awarded with the top overall pick in the 2003 draft, and they selected LeBron James.
 Behind James and Zydrunas Ilgauskas, the Cavaliers again became a regular playoff contender by 2005.
 They made their first appearance in the NBA Finals in 2007 after winning the first Eastern Conference championship in franchise history.
 After failing to return to the NBA Finals in the ensuing three seasons, James joined the Miami Heat in 2010.
-As a result, the Cavaliers finished the 2010–11 season last in the conference, enduring a 26-game losing streak, the second-longest in NBA history.
+As a result, the Cavaliers finished the 2010–11 season last in the conference, enduring a 26-game losing streak, the third-longest in NBA history.
 Between 2010 and 2014, however, the team won the top pick in the NBA draft lottery three times – first in 2011 where they selected Kyrie Irving, and again in 2013 and 2014.

 After four seasons with the Heat and having won back-to-back titles in the 2011–12 and 2012–13 seasons, James returned to the Cavs in 2014 and led the team to four straight NBA Finals appearances.
 In 2016, the Cavaliers won their first NBA Championship, marking Cleveland's first major sports title since 1964.
-The 2016 NBA Finals victory over the Golden State Warriors marked the first time in Finals history a team had come back to win the series after trailing, 3–1.
-The Cavaliers have 22 playoff appearances and have won seven Central Division titles, five Eastern Conference titles and one NBA title.
+The 2016 NBA Finals victory over the Golden State Warriors marked the first time in Finals history a team had come back to win the series after trailing 3–1.
+The Cavaliers have 25 playoff appearances and have won eight Central Division titles, five Eastern Conference titles and one NBA title.